Green Family Forge: Restoration

 The Forge was left virtually intact after it was last used in 1955; in 1990, Ada Lucille (Green) Nemec, daughter of Andrew Green, donated the Forge to the Trinity Historical Society.

 The roof was repaired and the windows and doors and clapboard were restored.
 After it was opened in 1991, it was discovered that the two chimneys were not properly operational.
 With a grant from the Heritage Foundation the two forges were restored to fully operational condition in 1995.
 In 1992 fifteen hundred artifacts made of iron were cleaned and dipped in a preservation solution.
 Wooden walkways were constructed and set into the earthen floor to prevent the transfer of dirt and debris to the footwear of visitors.The building was designated as a Registered Heritage Structure in 1991.
 In 1999, the society hired Gilbert Hiscock to train Wade Ivany as the forge's resident blacksmith, who took that position in 2001.
 Circa 2011, Devin Hookey began as a blacksmith apprentice in the forge.
 The Society has used the forge to offer blacksmithing workshops.
 The forge functions as a cultural tourism social enterprise and makes and sells objects, including hooks for traditional mat making, as well as other hooks, fireplace pokers, coat racks and even the odd metal dragon.

-For their restoration work, the Society received the Southcott Award from the Newfoundland Historic Trust in 1998, and the Manning Award from the Historic Sites Association of Newfoundland and Labrador in 2004.
+For their restoration work, the society received the Southcott Award from the Newfoundland Historic Trust in 1998, and the Manning Award from the Historic Sites Association of Newfoundland and Labrador in 2004.
 Records from the forge are housed with the Trinity Historical Society.
 The building was listed on the Canadian Register of Historic Places 2005/01/11.
-Ada, the last of the Green family, passed away January 20, 2019, in her 94th year.
+Ada, the last of the Green family, died January 20, 2019, in her 94th year.
 The Forge won the 2021 Ecclesiastical Insurance Cornerstone Award for Resilient Historic Places, awarded by the National Trust for Canada for "exemplary projects and places that contribute to quality of life and sense of place."